Depression

 Psychotherapy

 Psychotherapy or talk therapy is a form of interpersonal therapy in the field of adolescent psychiatry.
-This approach helps teens identify unhealthy behaviors, overcome obstacles, learn practical coping skills, and improve their quality of life.
+This approach to depression treatment helps your teenager identify unhealthy behaviors, overcome obstacles, learn practical coping skills, and improve their overall quality of life.

 Group Therapy